Artanidos/PythonDesktopBook/parts/partiv.md

 ![lob](../images/lob.png "lob")

-A LOB is an application where you have got a grahical user interface and where the data is stored in a database.
+A LOB is an application where you have got a graphical user interface and where the data is stored in a database.
 In this case we have got a database with clients and we are able to add a new client, filter the list of clients and edit the data for a client.
 We can also store a picture for each client.